MonishKrishna2009/Apatite-Bot/readme.md

+> [!IMPORTANT]
+> This project is currently incomplete and work-in-progress

 # Apatite Bot

 Apatite Bot is a powerful and modular Discord bot built with Node.js and Discord.js v14.
 It provides advanced logging, ticketing, and utility features to help manage your Discord server efficiently.